Search Intent in SEO (Understanding SERP Feature User Intent)

 Since then, Google has gotten smarter.
 It now (as of May 2017) knows that the search term can refer to 'who is the best actor?' as well as to the title of the Academy Award.
 As such, it shows both a Featured Snippet listing some of the best actors ever along with a Knowledge Panel showing you who has won the Best Actor

-This newfound ability to better understand intent (newfound being relative, it's been a progressive journey), has indeed led Google to throw more SERP features your way for a given query in order to meet the most intents they possibly can.
+This newfound ability to better understand user intent (newfound being relative, it's been a progressive journey), has indeed led Google to throw more SERP features your way for a given query in order to meet the most keyword search intents they possibly can.
 Oddly enough, I don't see a huge shift in the number of keywords coming back with multiple features now relative to the past.
 That said, we use a very normalized dataset.
 What I do notice is that Google is not casting a wide net, but targeting more prominent and higher volume keywords.
 In other words, looking up some obscure entity that scores a Knowledge Panel is not going to get a second feature to meet a sub-intent.
 But the very popular, very used, very basic keyword of allergist

 gets an Answer Box thrown on: